morosystems/mocha-redux-integration/README.md

 Imagine you want to test a reducer and a set of actions and selectors.

-First, all your tests are need to be contained inside a `feature`:
+First, all your tests need to be contained inside a `feature`:

 ```javascript
 feature('Character Search Module', characterReducer, () => {